fergonco/fergonco.github.io/index.md

 -->
 You can take a look at my daily activities in my [blog](/blog.html).

+A list of my personal projects (to be completed!):

+* [Border rampage](http://139.162.166.122/border-rampage/): Work in progress.
+A map that shows the speeds of the public transport in the border between Geneva and Saint Genis-Pouilly and Ferney Voltaire and allows to browse the last 24 hours of this data.

 I have been part of these development teams:

 * [gvSIG Desktop](http://www.gvsig.com/es/productos/gvsig-desktop)